Medicare Entitlement Statement

 - don’t meet the criteria under a Reciprocal Health Care Agreement

-- have not applied for permanent residency
+- haven't applied for permanent residency

 Complete the Application for a Medicare Entitlement Statement form.